The 10 Most Forgiving Irons

 Can playing the most forgiving irons for your abilities help you shoot lower scores?
 Here's a personal anecdote that gives an undisputed answer to that question.

 A couple of decades ago, I got a set of Alien Tutch Chamber Irons by Pat Simmons to review.
 They were ugly.
 I was embarrassed to have them in my bag.
 But the first round I played with them, I shot even par (I was a 6-handicap at the time).
-The ball went straight and high with not a lot of spin, but I hit almost every green.
-It was boring.

-Obviously I couldn’t take them out of the bag at that point, so I told myself as long as I was breaking 80 with them, they had to remain in play.
+I couldn’t take them out of the bag at that point, so I told myself as long as I was breaking 80 with them, they had to remain in play.
 They stayed in my bag for months before I finally had the excuse – a score of 81 – to put my Pings back in the bag.

-You can argue it was ego that removed the Aliens from my bag.
-But the bottom line is that very few of us are playing the most forgiving clubs available to us.
-As golfers, it's always of looks, feel, ego, and forgiveness.
-I wanted to be able to work the ball a little more, and I wanted cooler clubs in my bag, so the Aliens were out.
+Golfers tend to prioritize looks, feel, and ego over forgiveness.
+I wanted to shape shots a little more, and I wanted cooler clubs in my bag, so the Aliens were out.
 But sometimes I wish I still had them.

 Advertisement